sweetpotato-mo/sweetpotato-mo.github.io/Template_for_the_Implementation_Report.md

     * Developed additional integration tests to verify the interaction between the `Machine` and `MachineController`.
     * Began writing system tests for the `MachineController` after gaining a foundational understanding of system testing methodologies.
     * Wrote system tests for `Machine` class's Irrigation functions and successfully found multiple bugs related to sowing and irrigating.
     * Fixed or helped to fix the identified bugs.

 - **Day 7: September 26, 2025**(and over the weekend)
     * Fixed the checkForSimiarActions() return order.
     * Fixed the bug concerning cloud placement on a village tile.
     * Fixed a critical bug that incorrectly allowed sowing and irrigation to occur on the same tick.
     * Fixed an infinite loop bug that occurred when the sowing plan consisted of only unreachable tiles.
     * Fixed the action continuation bug within checkForSimilarActions().
     * Wrote system tests for sowing and irrigation, specifically focusing on action sequencing and **reducing** the number of **timeouts** to just 1.
     * Found my first **mutant**: Overtime.

 - **Day 8: September 29, 2025**
     * Changed failing tests to validate the hypothesis that no two actions should happen on a single tile in a single tick.
     * Fixed existing tests that were failing due to extra, incorrect assumptions and assertions.
     * Wrote robust irrigation tests that passed against the reference implementation and subsequently fixed the related bug.
     * Found four new **mutants**: JesusTakesTheWheel, MatlabArrays, SwissArmyKnife, and Grindset.

 - **Day 9: September 30, 2025**
     * Created a comprehensive big cloud simulation test to stress-test the system and uncover remaining environment interaction bugs.
     * Performed minor bug fixes in both the Machine and EnvironmentController based on simulation results.
     * Found one new **mutant**: Floodgates.

 - **Day 10: October 1, 2025**
+     * a
      *
-    *

 - **Day 9: October 2, 2025**
+   * Cb
    *